 Safest Caribbean Islands to Visit in 2024 – What is The Best One?

 Love beaches with white sand, spreading palms and turquoise waters?
 So you are in luck, because the Caribbean is an island paradise that has it all.
 By the way, this paradisaical vacation is good not only for newlyweds – you can always find a suitable group tour and have a great time with the whole family or group of friends.
-But to live on one of the islands, you need to know the list of the safest Caribbean islands to visit in 2024.
+But to live on one of the islands, you must know the list of the safest Caribbean islands to visit in 2024.

 The only problem is the difficulty of choosing from over 700 different islands, islets, reefs and rocks just sticking out of the water.
 Take your time to google every island, as not all of them are habitable.
 That is why we have prepared information about the most popular places where you can spend an unforgettable vacation.